masahito3/roguelike/README.md

 ## Overview

 This is a roguelike game that is based on 'Complete Roguelike Tutorial' from RogueBasin.
-Many rules, items, monsters, and other elements taken from rogue 3.6.2 in The Rogue Archive have been incorporated.
+Many rules, items, monsters, and any other stuff taken from rogue 3.6.2 in The Rogue Archive have been incorporated.

 ![image](sample.png)